Patrick Roger Vail

 Patrick Roger Vail (March 30, 1859 – January 30, 1913) was an American politician and businessman.

 Vail was born in Shullsburg, Lafayette County, Wisconsin.
-He moved to Ontonagon, Michigan to live with a uncle when his parents died.
+He moved to Ontonagon, Michigan to live with an uncle when his parents died.
 Vail moved to Ely, Minnesota in 1887 and was a merchant.
 He served as Mayor of Ely and was a Republican.
 Vail served in the Minnesota House of Representatives in 1897 and 1898 and in the Minnesota Senate from 1907 to 1910.
 He died at his home in Virginia, Minnesota.